Understanding Situation Events

 - Display item, if one was specified

-is to the event results workspace for the situation.
+The link is to the event results workspace for the

 - The event results workspace shows the values of the attributes when the situation fired and their current values.
 It shows any expert advice the situation author might have written and any hypertext links to go to for more information.
 The take action view enables you to select or define a command to be invoked at the managed system.The table views showing the initial situation values and their current values also have pop-up menus that include the option to launch an application.
 If you have a favorite diagnostic tool, you can start it from here.